Who We Are:

 Anti-Defamation League

-The Gal Foundation has been a long time supporter of ADL's fight against anti-Semitism, racial equality, and LGBT rights.
+The Gal Foundation is a long time supporter of ADL's fight against anti-Semitism, racial equality, and LGBT rights.
 We help fund ADL's flagship program, A World of Difference (AWOD) in Israel, offering anti-bias and diversity training for children and teens.
 AWOD activities are offered in arabic and hebrew in neighboring towns of Carmiel and Deir al-Asad in Northern Israel.
 A similar program was piloted in Jerusalem.

-We supported the visit of Massachusetts law enforcement executives
+We have supported the visits of US law enforcement executives with their Israeli and Palestinian counterparts.